 Southern Water Supply Storage

-Project: Proposal for a second water storage facility for Eurobodalla in the southern part of the shire.
+Project: Provision of a second water storage facility for Eurobodalla in the southern part of the shire.

 Start: September 2016

 Eurobodalla Shire Council is seeking project approval for the Eurobodalla Southern Water Supply Storage under Part 4, Division 4.7 (State Significant Development) (formerly Division 4.1) of the Environmental Planning and Assessment Act 1979 (EP&A Act).

 To support the State Significant Development application to the NSW Department of Planning and Environment, an Environmental Impact Statement (EIS) for the proposed Southern Water Supply Storage (the proposal) has been prepared and was released for a public exhibition period.

 About the proposed works